Looking to add something a little spooky to your next dinner date? There are tons of haunted bars in Ontario that have hidden secrets and a dark past.

 This mistake ultimately led to his gruesome death.
 Once spotted by Americans, Swayze hid in a wine barrel in the basement of what is still the Angel Inn.
 The enemies went around with their bayonets, stabbing each barrel until one drained with blood.

-Now, the washrooms of the location that are located right next to the cellar where he died in, is where this reported ghost calls home.
+Now, the washrooms of the location that are located right next to the cellar where he died, are where this reported ghost calls home.

-Many people have reported hearing phantom footsteps, or someone entering the washrooms, even though not a single soul is in sight.
+Many people have reported hearing phantom footsteps even though not a single soul is in sight.

 The Keg Mansion (Toronto)